-In the comments on my post about White horse chestnut trees and Red horse chestnut trees, Deb Weyrich-Cody helpfully posted a link to the Morton Arboretum in Illinois.
+In the comments on my post about European (White) horse-chestnut trees and Red horse-chestnut trees, Deb Weyrich-Cody helpfully posted a link to the Morton Arboretum in Illinois.

-It explains that the red horse chestnut is a cross between the White horse chestnut and a red buckeye.
+It explains that the Red horse-chestnut is a cross between the European (White) horse-chestnut and a red buckeye.

-And it says the Red horse chestnut is non-native.
-Is that a reference to the buckeye or to the white horse-chestnut?
+And it says the Red horse-chestnut is non-native.
+Is that a reference to the buckeye or to the European (White) horse-chestnut?

 Well the Morton Arboretum says that red buckeyes are native to the southern United States, up into the southern tip of Illinois.

-So that makes sense and ties up nicely with the information that White horse-chestnuts originally comes from the Caucasus in south-Eastern Europe.
+So that makes sense and ties up nicely with the information that European (White) horse-chestnuts originally comes from the Caucasus in south-Eastern Europe.

 Another Look At The Trees